 Where can Biomedical Science take you?

 Biomedical Science equips students for a wide range of opportunities in scientific industries or the health sector.
-You could find work in biomedical and biotechnology companies as a lab technician or scientific officer, or work as a researcher in universities, government agencies or Crown Research Institutes.
+You could find work in a biomedical or biotechnology company as a scientific officer or technician, or alternatively work as a science teacher, science writer or a biomedical researcher in a university or government agency such as a Crown Research Institute.
 Many honours graduates in Biomedical Science will move on to careers as research leaders after further graduate training.